dntoll/1dv600/A3/README.md

 ***

 ## Task 2, ­­ Manual Test Cases using the client application
-Take two use cases that you identified in assignment 2, and create manual test cases that are using the console application.
+Take two use cases that you identified in assignment 2, and create manual test cases that are using the applications interface.
 Describe what it is you are going to test, how you are going to do it and what outcome you expect from different tests.
 The test case should include.

 * Name and id of the test-case
 * Reference to what requirement (use-case) that is tested